Hide

 The scent makes me think of bubble gum, which is a bit odd as I’m used to pu-erhs smelling very earthy.
 The earthiness comes back in the flavour, though it’s fairly mild compared to some pu-erhs I’ve tried (admittedly my experience is pretty limited).
 I can taste the orange flavour clearly, though it’s more like a sweet mandarin orange rather than a sour, acidic navel orange type of taste.
 However I noticed that each sip ends on a weirdly dull note that I’m not sure I care for – maybe I just need to steep the tea longer or hotter.

-Golden Yunnan from Chi of Tea
+drank Golden Yunnan by Chi of Tea

 So it is possible to ruin a chinese black through oversteeping.
 45 minutes should do it.
 Poor thing rendered undrinkable.